gabe-burnette/bun-cf-deploy/README.md

 # Bun Cloudflare VPS
-This is a setup on how to use a bun server on any VPS with full Cloudflare Protection & Origin Server SSL/TLS.
+This is how to setup a single bun server on any VPS with full Cloudflare Protection & Origin Server SSL/TLS.
 - This does not have nginx because it is only hosting one bun server, and it doesn't need a reverse proxy because Cloudflare proxy is enabled.
 - The host provider's firewall (default) or server firewall (fallback) should only accept Cloudflare IPs, forcing all traffic to go through Cloudflare.

+> Note: This may become irrelevant, Cloudflare is always changing.
+Please take this with a grain of salt and do your own research.
+(1/17/25)

-Also, if your using the bun server as an API, you can set the rate limit rules from Cloudflare's WAF (Security -> WAF -> Rate Limiting Rules), so that the API requests never hit your server, if the rate limit is exceeded, preventing DDoS.
-You can also use Cloudflare's Turnstile to verify that the request is legit if it's a public API.
+Also, if your using the bun server as an API, you can set the rate limit rules from Cloudflare's WAF (Security -> WAF -> Rate Limiting Rules), so that the API requests never hit your server.
+You can also use Cloudflare's Turnstile to verify that the request is legit.

-# Automatic Script Setup
-> Script coming soon.

 # Manual Setup